Max Kepler Preview, Player Props: Twins vs. Rangers

-The Minnesota Twins, including Max Kepler and his .588 slugging percentage over his past 10 games, battle starting pitcher Dane Dunning and the Texas Rangers at Target Field, Friday at 8:10 PM ET.
+The Minnesota Twins, including Max Kepler (.400 on-base percentage in past 10 games, 90 points above season-long percentage), take on starting pitcher Max Scherzer and the Texas Rangers at Target Field, Saturday at 7:15 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Rangers.
+He racked up two extra-base hits in his last game (2-for-3 with a double, a home run and an RBI) against the Rangers.

 Max Kepler Game Info & Props vs. the Rangers